painebenjamin/app.enfugue.ai/src/python/enfugue/diffusion/README.md

 2. All images can also be passed as strings - in which case they are opened via `PIL.Image.open()`
 3. The parameter `scale_image` controls whether or not an image will be scaled to the passed `width` and `height` to make for easy resizing.
 4. You can override the initialized `chunking_size` and `chunking_blur` here.
 5. There are two callbacks instead of just one. `progress_callback` receives sub-steps in addition to steps (again, to facilitate TensorRT multi-diffusion.)
-It's signature is `int: current_step, int: total_steps, float: progress
+It's signature is `int: current_step, int: total_steps, float: progress`.